daviduhlir/ai-assistant-chat/README.md

   }
 }

-// Create an instance of Assistant const assistant = new MyAssistant(openAI, 'You are a helpful assistant.');
+// Create an instance of Assistant with KnowledgeAgent const assistant = new MyAssistant(openAI, 'You are a helpful assistant.', {}, [], knowledgeAgent);

 // Send a prompt
 const response = await assistant.prompt('What is my user ID?', 5);